Skip to main content

 • How to apply: Join through the local institute rather than the college admissions office.

-• What to gather: Usually just basic registration information and the membership payment if required.
+• What to gather: Usually basic registration information and the membership payment if required.

-The Bernard Osher Foundation’s official institute list shows programs on campuses across the country.
+The Bernard Osher Foundation’s institute list shows programs on campuses across the country.
 These are usually not free tuition waivers, but they are often simpler, friendlier, and cheaper than taking a full college course for credit.

 Best first move: If you want a certificate or degree and can enroll as a regular student, check whether your state has a broader free-college program that is open to adults of any age.